Query Options Reference

 hdx_query_output_filename

 Indicates whether you want to save a query result to a file on your cloud storage.
-The query is saved in the format instructed by hdx_query_output_format in the filename specified at the top-level of the directory tree.
-This will overwrite the file if it's already present.
+The query output is saved using the designated filename in the format indicated by hdx_query_output_format.
+This will overwrite an existing file, if present.

 {